-Smart phones are okay, but they're a little small and fiddly for our massive, manly hands.
+Smart phones are okay, but they're a little small and fiddly for our massive hands.
 These days we're all about tablets.
-They're bigger, better and make us feel like we're in Star Trek.
+They're bigger and make us feel like we're in Star Trek.
 But with so many new slates appearing all over the place, what should you be looking out for when you hit the high street?

 Apple's iPad was the first tablet to really make it big, thanks in part to its iOS software platform, which started life on the iPhone.
 This is the iconic grid layout that lets you browse through several screens of apps, tapping each one to fire it up.
 It's incredibly simple and smooth, and best of all, it features seamless integration with iTunes and the Apple App Store, so buying and downloading music, movies, games and so on is ridiculously easy.

 Android is Google's mobile operating system, and it gets better with every new iteration.
-The first tablet-specific version of Android was known as Honeycomb and although it never really made an impact on the market, some of its better features have found their way into Ice Cream Sandwich -- a more recent version of the OS designed to run on both phones and tablets.
+The first tablet-specific version of Android was known as Honeycomb and although it never really made an impact on the market, it's come a long way and the current most widely-available version, Jelly Bean, has a much smoother, easy to use interface.

-Amazon's Kindle Fire HD is based on the Android operating system, but it's wildly different from any Android device you may have used.
-It's simple to operate though and with access to the multitude of books, music and videos through Amazon's various streaming service, it's an affordable option for media addicts.
+Amazon's Kindle Fire HDX is based on the Android operating system, but it's wildly different from any Android device you may have used.
+It's simple to operate though and has access to the multitude of books, music and videos through Amazon's various streaming services.
 Bear in mind though that you don't have full access to the hundreds of thousands of apps in the Google Play store.

 Microsoft's latest operating system Windows 8 has chucked out the old classic desktop and Start menu, replacing it with large, colourful tiles.
 With a host of gestures for navigation too, it's natural home is undoubtedly on touchscreen devices.

-The full version operates on burly laptop processors, so offers a lot more power as well as the ability to use regular desktop software like Adobe Photoshop.
+The full version operates on burly laptop processors, so offers much more power, as well as the ability to use regular desktop software like Adobe Photoshop.
 If you want a tablet that will let you get on with serious work when you need to, Windows 8 might be the way to go.

 The first question you'll want to ask yourself is "what size tablet do I need?"
 While the iPad is certainly popular, some find its 10-inch display too bulky.
-It can make holding it in one hand uncomfortable after a while.
-Smaller slates like the iPad mini or Google Nexus 7 are easier to hold and are more portable, but you won't have as much screen to enjoy films and apps on.
+Although the slim iPad Air is more comfortable to hold than its predecessor, smaller slates like the iPad mini or Google's Nexus 7 are easier to hold and more portable.
+You won't have as much screen to enjoy films and apps on though.

 When buying, be sure to check out the processor -- a faster chip is often an indicator of a really snappy tablet.
 The last thing you want in your spangly new device is to feel like menus move sluggishly, or for everything to stop for a few moments every time you fire up an app.

-Most new tablets tend to pack at least a dual-core processor, meaning it can split its power to do multiple tasks at once.
-Some even boast quad-core processors and multiple gigabytes of RAM, which promise even better performance.
+New tablets tend to pack quad-core processors -- or at the very least a nippy dual-core chip -- meaning it can split its power to do multiple tasks at once.

-Whether you need a quad-core processor is down to what you need a tablet for.
-If you just do a spot of web browsing on the sofa, a lower-powered chip will be fine.
+The amount of power you need is down to what you want a tablet for.
+If you just do a spot of Web browsing on the sofa, a lower-powered chip will be fine.
 If you like playing the latest games and editing photos, you'll want to look at the more powerful end of the spectrum.

 While many tablets pack a camera, it's not something you need to obsess over -- after all, do you really plan on taking out a big slate to take pictures?
 Most cameras found on tablets are there to take a quick snap to share to Facebook or Twitter.
 All of the recent ones pack front-facing cameras, which are very handy for making video calls over FaceTime, Skype or Google Hangouts.